Inside: Break out the seeds and soil. Here’s a method to start seeds for your garden without spending big bucks.

-When you start each seed in its own individual eggshell, you can give it extra attention and care.
-Plus, once your seedlings are ready to be transplanted to the garden (or to containers) you can plop them right in the soil—eggshell and all.
-The eggshell will then break down and provide additional nutrients for the plant.
+Once your seedlings grow sturdy enough to transfer to the garden (or to containers), you can plop them right in the soil—eggshell and all.
+The eggshell will break down and provide additional nutrients for the plant.

-You can also feel good about repurposing those eggshells that you might have otherwise just thrown away.
-Although, I would recommend composting any future eggshells instead of tossing them in the trash!
+And, you can feel good about reusing those eggshells you might have otherwise thrown away.

 Ready to get your eggshell garden growing?
 Follow these easy steps.